 ▶

 Formula booklet: The laws of exponents and logarithms are given.
-Change of base formula is given.
+The change of base formula is given.
 The pH and decibel formulas may be given in context within the question.

 This website uses essential cookies for authentication and security.
 We respect your privacy and comply with GDPR.